Code | Name | Description |

 ---|---|---|

-I | Surface water | Waters flowing over the surface from further inland |
+S | Saline surface water | Marine, estuarine, or inland-saline waters flowing over the surface |

-G | Groundwater | Waters rising from adjacent springs or an elevated natural water table |
+C | Cold groundwater | Waters rising to the surface from cold springs or an elevated natural water table |

-R | Rainfall | Rain falling on or near the site and perching on the surface |
+R | Rainfall | Rain falling on or near the site and accumulating on the surface |

 A | Anthropic | Water from a manmade discharge location or backing up behind a dam |